jolampi/ultira-ai-toe/documents/project_testing.md

   * [ ] GameState
   * [ ] SuperBoard

 The unchecked boxes mark classes that I didn't get around to sufficiently cover.
 This was mainly due to the rapid explosion of permutations that the "superboard" ends up with that are very hard to cover.
 There is also a baffling bug appearing on size 4 games where the game would end with spare tiles still remaining.
+I didn't manage to hunt it down regardless of what I tried.